raquelmsmith/react-native-website/docs/signed-apk-android.md

 ## Adding signing config to your app's Gradle config

 The last configuration step that needs to be done is to setup release builds to be signed using upload key.
-Edit the file `android/app/build.gradle` in your project folder, and add the signing config,
+Edit the file `android/app/build.gradle` in your project folder, and add the release signing config, then point the release `buildTypes` to `signingConfig.release`.

 ```gradle
 ...